Objects, Methods & Integers

 Refactor

 We still have no idea about how to implement this converter, then how can we write a test for a code that doesn't even exist?!
-That's strong and valid question.
+That's a strong and valid question.
 The answer is: write the test using the best interface you can think of to perform the operation.

-a function named
+a class named NumberConverter

 it accepts an integer number as the only argument